ajroach42/ajroach42.github.io/_posts/2025-10-04-be-your-own-netflix-a-why-to-on-running-a-personal-streaming-server.md

 Alright, that's most of the boring technical stuff out of the way!
 Now let's talk about the fun part: a few strategies you can use to load up your server with media.

 **1) Physical Media**
 I love physical media, but the first thing I do when I get a new DVD or Blueray is rip it.
-I personally use MakeMKV for this task, which does the job admirably, and is currently free to use.
+I personally use [MakeMKV](https://www.makemkv.com/) for this task, which does the job admirably, and is currently free to use.
+MakeMKV will also work with 4K/UHD discs, but you'll need a [drive with the appropriate firmware](https://forum.makemkv.com/forum/viewtopic.php?t=19634).

-Handbrake can also do DVDs, although it might run into trouble with encrypted DVDs.
+[Handbrake](https://handbrake.fr/) can also do DVDs, although it might run into trouble with encrypted DVDs.
 If you do, you're probably on Windows and you'll [probably need a copy of libdvdcss.dll](https://github.com/allienx/libdvdcss-dll/releases).

 Depending on where you live, it may or may not be legal for you to break the encryption on your DVDs or blurays, but it *is* legal to back up those discs in most jurisdictions.
 It's a practice known as format shifting, and it has been routinely supported in both written and case law.
+This mess is, in the US at least, because of the DMCA.
+The DMCA was a bad law that should not have been passed.

 Of course, your mileage may vary, I am not a lawyer, etc. etc. etc.

 **2) Kickstarter and Indie Downloads**